International School for Dog Trainers

-The aim of this workshop is to develop the knowledge and abilities of dog trainers and through practical work enable them to develop the skills essential to the training and behavior modification of dogs today.
+The aim of this workshop is to develop your knowledge, experience and ability to be a professional dog trainer.
+Through practical/hands-on work, we will enable you to develop the skills essential to the training and behavior modification of dogs today.

-The emphasis will be on creating change in the mind set, approaches, attitudes and energies of those attending and in doing so enable them to develop an understanding of how to create a lasting, respectful, loving relationships with dogs for themselves and their clients.
+The emphasis throughout will be on creating versatility and change in the mind set, approaches, attitudes and energies of those attending.
+In doing so, enable you to develop an understanding of how to create a lasting, respectful, loving relationships with dogs, Both for yourself and your clients.

 Upon completion of the course we want you to be able to think Dog, plan Dog, feel Dog, act Dog, control Dog, and be ‘Dog’.
-And, in doing so, become an instinctive, intuitive dog trainer – reading and ‘dancing’ dog.
-The act of choreographing movement to put the dog in a position to do right.
-Our aim is to assist you build creativity and versatility to be at one with the dog you is training, enabling the dog to be at one with you.
+In doing so, we will be looking to you to to become an instinctive, intuitive dog trainer – reading and at one with the dog.
+The ability to choreograph movement and action that puts the dog in a position to do right.
+We want to help you build a successful business based on happy dogs and very happy clients.
+Our purpose in teaching is to assist you build creativity and versatility to be at one with the dog you is training, enabling the dog to be at one with you.
 Dog training is more than technique and leadership.
-A dog will respond to the one who provides the resources he needs and enjoys in a way that has him wanting to ‘join’ in a partnership. .
+A dog will respond to the one who provides the resources he needs and enjoys in a way that has him wanting to ‘join’ in a partnership.
+Balance; is the key.

-Training for the real world of dogs?
-That is training for the dog that people want, like and love – and keep.
-The dog that is a family member for a lifetime.
+Training dogs for the real world?
+That is training for the dog that people want, like and love – and keep the dog that is a family member, for a lifetime.

-This course is designed for those wishing to create a business training dogs and have already worked with dogs, even attended a training school, and now seek more experience handling and creating versatility through experience with and understanding of the different approaches than can be employed.
+This course is designed for those wishing to create a business training dogs and have already worked with dogs, , and now seek more experience handling and creating versatility through experience with, and understanding of, the different approaches than can be employed.

 HOW DO DOGS LEARN –HOW DO WE HELP THEM

 How do dogs learn .
-How can we teach/train effectively,create and and maintain a good attitude.
+How can we teach/train effectively, create and maintain a good attitude.

 A BRIEF OVERVIEW OF TRAINING TOOLS